kkamagui/napper-for-tpm/README.md

 Napper has GPL v2 license.

 # 2. Introduce of Napper
-Trusted Platform Module (TPM) is a tamper-resistant device and designed to provide hardware-based security functions.
+Trusted Platform Module (TPM) is a tamper-resistant device and designed to provide hardware-based or firmware-based security functions.
 A TPM chip has a random number generator, non-volatile storage, encryption/decryption modules, and Platform Configuration Registers (PCRs), which can be utilized for various security applications such as BitLocker, DM-Crypt, Trusted Boot (tboot), and Open Cloud Integrity Technology (Open CIT).

 TPM has been widely deployed in commodity devices to provide a strong foundation for building trusted platforms, especially in devices used in enterprise and government systems.
 Because TPM is the critical point in the trusted platform, many researchers have tried to find vulnerabilities in the TPM and concluded that it is hard to break it without physical access.
 However, this is not true anymore.